Computed Tomography (CT) Scan of the Spine

 - Tell the technologist if you have any body piercings on your chest or stomach.

-- If you're claustrophobic, talk about taking medicine before the test with your provider.
+- If you're claustrophobic, talk with your healthcare provider about taking medicine for relaxation before the test.

 - Your provider may have other instructions on how to get ready.